grauds/clematis.desktop/readme.md

 jWorkspace is a pet project started back in 1999 and being developed at spare time.
 It includes and is build upon Kiwi and Springboard - the other great hobby projects of Mark Lindner, both gave a significant contribution.
-Also it includes a number of other packages I've been experimenting with and some prototypes too.
+Also, it includes a number of other packages I've been experimenting with and some prototypes too.

 ## License